Apprenticeships - A time-tested pathway to careers through on-the-job training

 Apprenticeship Works Video Series

-This video series features apprentices with and without disabilities (Recruits) and their apprenticeship sponsors (Sponsors) in high-growth industries like information technology, healthcare and marine engineering.
-These apprentices and their sponsors show how #ApprenticeshipWorks for them and how it can work for other job seekers and businesses across the country. #ApprenticeshipWorks for everyone.
-Videos are available in English and Spanish with full captioning and audio introduced versions.
+This U.S. Department of Labor series features short videos of apprentices with and without disabilities in high-growth industries like information technology, healthcare, and marine engineering and their apprenticeship sponsors.
+They talk about how apprenticeship works for them and how it can work for other job seekers and businesses across the country.

 Equal Opportunity in Apprenticeship for People with Disabilities - Fact Sheet (pdf)